EdXian/ROS-R200/cv_tutorial/READMED.md

 ## tutorial_3

-tutorial_3 shows that how to to use the Harris method to detect corners.
+tutorial_3 shows that how to detect corners in streaming data.